 Formliners can be repaired by using commercial rubber adhesives.
+Follow all product directions and safety precautions.
 Scott System recommends:

-- 1. Lawson #90281 Rubber Bonder.
+- 1. Lawson #90281 Rubber Bonder or similar product.
 This product is a fast-acting glue like a contact adhesive. - 2.
-E-6000 Rubber Mender.
+E-6000 Rubber Mender or similar product.
 This product will cure to be just as flexible as the formliner itself.
 It usually cures in about 4 hours and can be sanded after it is fully cured.
 E-6000 can be used to fill voids and then tooled to shape.
 This product is also good for re-bonding the formliner to the plywood and small repairs.